MaastrichtU-IDS/d2s-docs/docs/d2s-installation.md

 [![GraphDB](/img/graphdb-logo.png)](https://ontotext.com/products/graphdb/)

-For licensing reason the GraphDB free edition distribution needs to be downloaded manually.
+For licensing reason the GraphDB free edition distribution needs to be downloaded manually 📥

 * Go to https://ontotext.com/products/graphdb/ and provide informations to get an email with the link to download GraphDB